5The sons of Japheth: Gomer and Magog and Madai and Javan and Tubal and Meshech and Tiras.

 17David longed and said, “Oh that one would give me water to drink from the well of Bethlehem that is by the city gate!”

 19and said, “Far be it from me before my God that I should do this!
-Can I drink the blood of these men who have put their lives in jeopardy?”
-For they risked their lives to bring it.
+Should I drink the blood of these men who have put their lives in jeopardy?
+For they risked their lives to bring it.”
 Therefore he would not drink it.
-The three mighty men did these things.
+The three mighty men did these kinds of things.

-22Benaiah the son of Jehoiada, the son of a valiant man of Kabzeel who had done mighty deeds, he killed the two sons of Ariel of Moab: he went down also and killed a lion in the middle of a pit in time of snow.
+22Benaiah the son of Jehoiada, the son of a valiant man of Kabzeel who had done mighty deeds, he struck down the two lion-hearted men of Moab.
+He also went down and struck down a lion in the middle of a pit in time of snow.

-23He killed an Egyptian, a man of great stature, five cubits high, and in the Egyptian’s hand was a spear like a weaver’s beam; and he went down to him with a staff and plucked the spear out of the Egyptian’s hand and killed him with his own spear.
+23He struck down an Egyptian, a man of great stature, five cubits tall,a and in the Egyptian’s hand was a spear like a weaver’s beam; and he went down to him with a staff and snatched the spear out of the Egyptian’s hand and killed him with his own spear.

 24Benaiah the son of Jehoiada did these things and had a name among the three mighty men.